ruskpr/csharp-sql-linq-examples/README.md

 LINQ is a powerful query language that provides a unified syntax for querying and manipulating data from different data sources.

-- Here is an example of a query that is used in codebase:
+- Here is an example of a query that is used in the codebase:

 ```csharp
 public DataTable GetProductByPriceRange(decimal min, decimal max)